JustinLex/jlh-h5b/IP Blocks.md

 ## Why everything is on network "1"
 Because I don't have fast Layer 3 routing on my home network, my devices and servers share the same Layer 2 subnet.

-Slower networks like IoT and Guest networks are separated out into their own subnets and routed through my pfSense router.
+The IPMI, IoT, and Guest networks can be separated out into their own subnets and routed through my pfSense router.
 These networks have higher security risks so separating them out is a good idea.

+Kubernetes Pods are on their own subnet because they are not routable outside of Kubernetes nodes unless BGP routing is used.

 ## IPv4

-* Workstations/Nodes/IPMI/Kubernetes Services
+* Workstations/Nodes/Kubernetes Services
   * 10.1.0.0/16
+* IPMI
+  * 10.2.0.0/16
 * IoT devices
   * 10.3.0.0/16
 * Kubernetes Pods